Graduate Program Requirements

 Thematic and Methodological Areas:

 At least one seminar each in any three of the following four categories.
 In rare cases, subject to the approval of the Department Chair and the DGS, a course outside of German might fulfill one of these categories.
-Course descriptions for each seminar offered in the department will indicate which of these categories is covered in the seminar.
+Course descriptions for each seminar offered in the German Program will indicate which of these categories is covered in the seminar.

 Category I: Translation Studies